praezi/rust-emse-2020/rustsec/README.md

 An edge in `funcion_calls` has an additional list element.
 This extra element is to mark if an edge is dynamically or statically dispatched call.

 ##### `"src_id"`
-the `id` of the caller function
+the `id` of the caller function.

 ##### `"dst_id"`
-the `id` of the callee function
+the `id` of the callee function.

 ##### `Bool(1)`
 If an edge is statically or dynamically dispatched.
-If `true`, a statically dispatched function.
-If `false`, dynamically dispatched function.
+If `true`, a statically dispatched call.
+If `false`, dynamically dispatched call.

 ##### `Bool(2)`
 If an edge is resolved or unresolved.
-If `false`, the edge is unresolved and either the item in the `src_id` or `dst_id` needs to be replaced or linked to a function in another package.
+If `false`, the edge is unresolved and either the item in the `src_id` or `dst_id` needs to be replaced or linked to a function/macro in another crate.

 ### The `type_hierarchy.json` file